bulletmark/pacpush/README.md

 `lt` needs.
 Note you can specify multiple hosts which will get queried and updated in parallel.

-After running `pacpush`, I run a `pacaur -Su` update on `lt` and it completes very quickly because `lt` only needs to download the system and AUR packages my PC did not have.
-I typically use very similar system and AUR packages on both machines so typically `lt` doesn't need to download or build any updated packages at all.
+After running `pacpush`, I run a [`yay`](https://github.com/Jguer/yay) update on `lt` and it completes very quickly because `lt` only needs to download the system and AUR packages my PC did not have.
+I typically use very similar system and AUR packages on both machines so typically `lt` doesn't need to download or build any updated AUR packages at all.

 You need to have root ssh access to the remote machines for `pacpush` to work.
 See the SSH KEY CONFIGURATION section below on how best to set